 Every member shall subscribe to a written statement of faith clearly affirming its commitment to the evangelical Christian faith and shall conduct its financial and other operations in a manner which reflects those generally accepted biblical truths and practices.

-Every member shall exercise the management and financial controls necessary to provide reasonable assurance that all resources are used (nationally and internationally) in conformity with applicable federal and state laws and regulations to accomplish the exempt purposes for which they are intended.
+Every member shall exercise the management and financial controls necessary to provide reasonable assurance that all resources are used (nationally and internationally) in a responsible manner and in conformity with applicable laws and regulations.

 Every member shall provide a copy of its current financial statements upon written request and provide other disclosures as the law may require.
-If audited financial statements are required to comply with Standard 3, they must be disclosed under this Standard.
-A member must provide a report, on request, including financial information, on any specific project for which it is soliciting gifts.
+The financial statements required to comply with Standard 3 must be disclosed under this Standard.

 Every member shall comply with each of the ECFA Standards for fund-raising:

-- 7.2 Communication and Donor Expectations: Fund-raising appeals must not create unrealistic donor expectations of what a donor’s gift will actually accomplish within the limits of the member’s ministry.
+- 7.2 Giver Expectations and Intent: Statements made about the use of gifts by an organization in its charitable gift appeals must be honored.
+A giver’s intent relates both to what was communicated in the appeal and to any instructions accompanying the gift if accepted by the organization.
+Appeals must not create unrealistic donor expectations of what a donor’s gift will actually accomplish within the limits of the member’s ministry.